Move over, Ryan Reynolds: Canadian soccer whistleblower now co-owner, CEO of Irish football club | CBC News

 "The motivation is to really make this something special with Treaty, and hopefully show people that a woman in charge is possible," said McCormack.
 "When sport and soccer is done right, it's positive, impactful and life-changing."

-Buying a sports team, let alone one in Ireland, was never a goal of Tricorp Pacific, according to company principal Chuck Cosman.
+Buying a sports team, let alone one in Ireland, was never a goal of Tricor Pacific, according to company principal Chuck Cosman.

 'Dream of Irish football'